Grower champagne: Sales market

-The popularity of Grower Champagne is a relatively recent phenomenon.
-Since the 18th century, Champagne houses have dominated the business dynamic in the region.
-These private houses or negociants would buy grapes from the owners of several vineyards to blend and make Champagne.
-As of 2003, there were over 3,700 brands of Grower Champagnes available for purchase within France but only around 130 brands in the United States.
-As of 2008, these wines accounted for less than 3% of Champagne market, with that market growing as the wines continue to increase in popularity.
-Distributors and wine retailers tend to tout the comparative value and lower cost of Grower Champagnes versus the wines of larger Champagne houses, due to the larger Champagne houses' costs of mass market advertising.
-The smaller Growers leave it up to the importer and wine retailer to market their wines.
+The popularity of grower champagne is a relatively recent phenomenon.
+Since the 18th century, champagne houses have dominated the business dynamic in the region.
+These private houses or negociants would buy grapes from the owners of several vineyards to blend and make champagne.
+As of 2003, there were over 3,700 brands of grower champagnes available for purchase within France but only around 130 brands in the United States.
+As of 2008, these wines accounted for less than 3% of the champagne market, with that market growing as the wines continue to increase in popularity.
+Distributors and wine retailers tend to tout the comparative value and lower cost of grower champagnes versus the wines of larger champagne houses, due to the larger champagne houses' costs of mass market advertising.
+The smaller growers leave it up to the importer and wine retailer to market their wines.

 Criticism

-A common criticism of Grower Champagnes is the potential for variable quality, especially from vintage to vintage.
-While the larger Champagne houses and negociants have the flexibility to buy grapes from all over the Champagne region, Grower Champagne makers are limited to only their vineyard holdings.
-Conversely, advocates of Grower Champagnes say that the blending of many terroirs by the larger houses makes those wines "underflavored" and non-distinctive.
+A common criticism of grower champagnes is the potential for variable quality, especially from vintage to vintage.
+While the larger champagne houses and negociants have the flexibility to buy grapes from all over the Champagne region, grower champagne makers are limited to only their vineyard holdings.
+Conversely, advocates of grower champagnes say that the blending of many terroirs by the larger houses makes those wines "underflavored" and non-distinctive.